-Letting Logos Speak: Leveraging Multiview Representation Learning for Data-Driven Logo Design
+Letting Logos Speak: Leveraging Multiview Representation Learning for Data-Driven Branding and Logo Design

 Keywords: logos, branding, machine learning, multiview learning, deep generative modeling, image processing